ToniMHeinonen/FullStackCourse/part9/patientor-frontend/README.md

 # Patientor - frontend

-This project has been cloned from https://github.com/fullstack-hy2020/patientor
+The base for this project has been cloned from https://github.com/fullstack-hy2020/patientor

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).